+Christensen does a decent job, though we are never as charmed by Glass as his colleagues at The New Republic.
 Although the movie's introduction makes it clear that Glass is a liar, screenwriter/director Billy Ray (Hart's War) manages to keep us unsettled by not always letting us know what is real and what is imagined by Glass.
-Christensen is fine, though we are never as charmed by Glass as his colleagues at The New Republic.

 Maybe it is just being forewarned that makes Glass seem less ingratiating than just grating.
 Ray has a good feel for the culture and atmosphere of the community of Washington journalists -- overworked, underpaid, and a little too smart and inbred.
 There are splendid performances by Sarsgaard, Zahn, and especially Hank Azaria as the late Michael Kelly.